spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-If the method returns `false`, an `AuthorizationException` is thrown.
+If the method returns `false`, then an `AuthorizationException` is thrown.